 Described as Type IV

 An allergen which is a chemical of low molecular weight is applied to the skin.
 The allergen is then taken up by a cell in the skin/epidermis called the Langerhan cell.
 This cell then presents the allergen to the immune system in the skin, the T cell.
-The presence of absence of specific T cell in the skin is most likely genetically determined.
+The presence or absence of specific T cell in the skin is most likely genetically determined.
 Once the allergen is recognized by the T cell both cells are activated and mediators are produced which leads to an increase in T cell proliferation.
 An expansion of specific T cell clones is produced.
 These T cell clones or memory cells recognize this allergen.
-The individual is now sensitized or primed to respond when these circulating T memory are exposed to the antigen.
+The individual is now sensitized or primed to respond when these circulating T memory cells are exposed to the antigen.

 Although ICD is not allergen specific and ACD is allergen specific the end result of both from a cellular level is similar.
 There is activation of immune T cells in the skin and inflammation resulting in dermatitis clinically in the skin.

 ICD can be caused by various irritants including chemicals and physical or mechanical irritants.
 The potential for irritancy of a substance is determined by its chemical and physical properties.
 The size, ionization and fat solubility determine skin penetration.
 Chemicals that are mild irritants will require repeat exposure.
 At high levels of exposure, many chemicals will act as irritants.
-The concentration, volume, application time and duration of exposure on the skin will determine the outcome.
+The concentration, volume, application length and duration of exposure on the skin will determine the outcome.
 The penetration of an irritant will increase with exposure volumes and duration of exposure.
 This often comes into play with workers who work long hours over few days such as 3 days on and 4 days off which would increase the likelihood of developing ICD as the volume and duration of exposure would be increased with this type of shift.

 1. Skin Irritants:

 Almost all chemicals have the potential to cause ICD.
 Identifying one cause is often not possible.
-The most important and common skin irritant is wet work.9 Wet work is defined as the exposure of the skin to liquid for longer than 2 hours per day, the use of occlusive gloves for longer than 2 hours per day or frequent hand cleaning.9 Occupations at risk include hairdressers, food handlers and health care workers.
+The most important and common skin irritant is wet work.14 Wet work is defined as the exposure of the skin to liquid for longer than 2 hours per day, the use of occlusive gloves for longer than 2 hours per day or frequent hand cleaning.15 Occupations at risk include hairdressers, food handlers and health care workers.
 Wet work is the most common skin irritant followed by exposures to soap, detergents, solvents and oils and acid or alkali substances.

 2. Physical or Environmental Skin Irritants